English

 In the luxury sector, transparent and sustainable manufacturing processes and supply chains are becoming increasingly important.
 “Traceability has always been at the heart of the luxury sector, today we are putting even more emphasis on these efforts,” explains Christophe Bourrié.

-Traceability has always been at the heart of the industrials of luxury, today we are putting even more emphasis on these efforts
+Traceability has always been at the heart of the luxury sector, today we are putting even more emphasis on these efforts

 Piaget proves this by being a trustee member of the Responsible Jewellery Council (RJC), a world-leading organisation that sets high standards of traceability and product durability within the luxury jewellery and watchmaking sub-sectors.
 Today, the RJC brings together more than 1,800 businesses of all sizes and from across all stages of the supply chain, from gold and diamond mining to retailing networks.